RetroSteve0/cs-devbox/README.md

 # Ubuntu Dev Environment
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/RetroSteve0/cs-devbox)

 This template builds a clean base Ubuntu Codespace.
-This Codespace runs a script that performs some post imaging tasks, such as ensuring all packages are up to date and running the `unminimize` command to restore removed manpages.
+This Codespace runs a script that runs `apt-get update` and `apt-get upgrade -y` during initialization, that way when the Codespace is brought up it is already up to date.

-Normally, a Codespace is not meant to be logged in to and interactively managed and as such the manpages are minimized by default to reduce the size.
-However, I use Codespaces for a different purpose -- as a Linux VM that I fully manage for development.

 By default Codespaces uses an account named `vscode`.
 Some commands can be executed with `sudo` without needing the password, but others will prompt you for your password.
 Instead of resetting the password to the built in `vscode` account, it is better practice to create your own account, leaving this one untouched.

 ## Create a new user
 ```bash